Find Grad Schools

 21 Yearly Graduations

 Indiana University - Bloomington tops the list of the most popular school in the U.S. for computational science majors who are seeking their graduate certificate.
 Each year, around 43,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,312 per year, while in-state graduate students, on average, pay $10,133 per year.
+The average in-state tuition for full-time undergraduates is $10,012 per year, while in-state graduate students, on average, pay $10,033 per year.
 During the most recent year for which we have data, 21 people received their graduate certificate in computational science from IU Bloomington.
-Of these students, 44% were women and 19% were members of underrepresented racial-ethnic groups.
+About 8% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #2